 Food and Water

 Most tools in use today are more powerful and will only work when there is power.
 In the case of an EMP, basic things like opening cans could become difficult tasks.
-Therefore, as a preparedness measure, you should have basic, non-electric tools ready for use.
+Therefore, as a preparedness measure, you should have necessary, non-electric tools ready for use.
 These tools should cover most tasks in your home from cooking, to construction and maintenance.

 The best way to be prepared for an EMP is by ensuring that you have all the essentials accounted for.
 Think of the things that you would need in the event of an emergency.
 Then create a list of what you come up with.
-Of course, there will be other unforeseen emergencies, but you will be better off having basic supplies stored.
-While luxury items are nice, do not over-think the issue.
+Of course, there will be other unforeseen emergencies, but you will be better off having necessary supplies stored.
+While luxury items are excellent, do not over-think the issue.
 When establishing your long-term emergency supplies, focus on those that assist with your long-term survival.

 Evacuation (Bugging Out)

-As mentioned earlier, following an EMP attack, your security may be threatened, and crime rates may rise drastically.
+As mentioned earlier, following an EMP attack, your security may become threatened, and crime rates may rise drastically.
 You should prepare for such scenarios so that you can protect yourself and your family.
 This protection includes possibly evacuating you and your family to a safe location.

 While no one should want to experience an electromagnetic pulse attack, the fact remains it’s possible.
 With societies increased electrical dependency, the likelihood of an enemy-launched EMP attack exists.
 Should it happen, there could be widespread and significant damage to the power and communication infrastructure.